 Using the LPA

 Key payment and input dates

-These tables show the dates that users can enter data using the Local Payment Application.
+We have dates that users can enter data using LPA.

-Outside these dates, previously entered payment data can continue to be viewed for up to twenty four months.
+Outside these dates, previously entered payment data can continue to be viewed for up to 24 months.

 |Payment date||Date web window is open||Date web window is closed|